 I’ve had a passion for Christian ministry most of my adult life, beginning with writing contemporary Christian music, making albums, prison outreach, and leading worship.
 If you want to hear me sing a few of my songs click here to be redirected to YouTube.
 I suggest you start with “Take Me to Your Planet” and “Do You Love Me?”
 I’m totally excited about my book God Is in the Crazy (with astounding miracles and reflections on the peaceful life).
-Five years in the making, it should come out in January 2023 and is now available for purchase.
+Five years in the making, it came out in January 2023 and is now available for purchase.
 Learn more about my book.

 Learning to love God and people better each day is what I’m all about.
 My morning devotional time, with a cup of coffee, is my favorite time of day.
 I live in the hills of the Tortolita Mountains with my wife of 35 years, and we love taking walks and relaxing with a café latte or espresso whenever possible!